 If you haven't already done so, sign in to the Preview portal.

-On the VM blade, click Connect at the top.
+On the VM blade, click Connect.

 Click Yes to verify the identity of the virtual machine.